inveniosoftware/docs-invenio-rdm/docs/operate/customize/compliance_info.md

 const parameters = {
   extraCheckboxes: [
     {
-      fieldPath: "acceptTermsOfService",  // give it an unique name
+      fieldPath: "acceptTermsOfService",  // give it a unique name
       text: i18next.t(
         "I confirm that this record complies with the data policy and terms of service."
       ),  // define the text to show